-trifenatate/fluticasone Vilanterol furoate/ umeclidinium bromide anticholinergics, but mainly to long-acting drugs (LAMA-LABA-ICS).
+•Vilanterol trifenatate/fluticasone furoate/ umeclidinium bromide anticholinergics, but mainly to long-acting drugs (LAMA-LABA-ICS).
 The possibility of associating these three drugs can contribute to better compliance, better control of the symptoms, and improved quality of life, as well as to a decrease in exacerbations.
-There are several clinical studies in development: fluticasone/ salmeterol/tiotropium and budesonide/formoterol/tiotropium.
-The first triple combination formoterol/ tiotropium/ciclesonide (Triohale®, Cipla) is now available in India, and its probable effectiveness in asthma is vet to be proven in future clinical trials.
+There are several clinical studies in development: fluticasone/salmeterol/tiotropium and budesonide/formoterol/tiotropium .
+The first triple combination formoterol/tiotropium/ciclesonide (Triohale®, Cipla) is now available in India, and its probable effectiveness in asthma is yet to be proven in future clinical trials.

-When talking about the triple combination, it Because combination therapy with ICS and LABAis the refers to ICSs, such as beta-2-agonist and inhaled
+When talking about the triple combination, it refers to ICSs, such as beta-2-agonist and inhaled